 Executive Vice President and Chief Compliance Officer

 Buzitis’ years of experience in nearly every area of banking at First National give her the breadth and depth of knowledge vital to successful leadership.
 In addition to serving on the executive management team, she is also the Bank Secrecy Act Officer and oversees the Bank Support & Compliance division.
 Buzitis joined First National as a Mini Proof Clerk in 1977.
 She spent subsequent years on multiple projects like installing the bank’s first ATMs, and played an instrumental role in the 1997 conversion to a new software and hardware mainframe.

-Executive Vice President, Chief Administrative Officer and Board Secretary
+Senior Executive Officer, Chief Administrative Officer and Board Secretary

 Gillian oversees the bank’s Human Resources and Corporate Communications division.
 An Alaskan for 40-plus years, Gillian has spent most of those years marketing and promoting Alaska products and services, including more than two decades at First National managing broad internal and external communications initiatives that have helped lead to a strong corporate culture and well-respected brand.
 Her deep understanding of Alaskans is invaluable in helping the bank hire the right people and develop products to meet their customers’ unique needs.

 Executive Vice President and Chief Information Officer

 Griffin began his banking career in the early 1980s after graduating from the University of Nebraska with a bachelor’s degree in business administration.
 He arrived in Alaska after holding Chief Information Officer positions in California and Nevada.
 Griffin plays a key role in business continuity planning and is responsible for the bank’s information technology strategic planning, implementation and security, core and item processing systems, network services, software solutions and support, e-Payment services, card processing systems, ATMs and online banking.

 Executive Vice President and Chief Financial Officer